(Entry to Year 7 to 12 in 2025)

 Whilst achievement in formal music examinations is not mandatory; students should be able to demonstrate the required level of performance.

-To apply, please complete the application form and send with your supporting documentation to the Head of Admissions by no later than Friday, 18 February 2022:
+To apply, please complete the application form and send it with your supporting documentation to the Head of Admissions by no later than Friday 2 February 2024:

 - Copies of any awards for musical performance e.g. Eisteddfods